 As noted above, we expect measurable and meaningful revenue enhancements over the next three to five years.
-The funding and hiring of additional forensic fraud examiners within the Office of the Attorney General may significantly improve the State's ability to realize revenue enhancements.
+Enhancements to the AGO's fraud reporting website and a dedicated fraud reporting "hotline" may significantly improve the State's ability to realize revenue enhancements.
+In addition and as the caseload increases, the funding and hiring of additional forensic fraud examiners within the AGO may also significantly improve revenue enhancements.
+Trend: ◄►

-Trend: ◀►